0install/0install-dotnet/src/Model/Preferences/_Namespace.md

 ---
 uid: ZeroInstall.Model.Preferences
-summary: *content
+summary: Structures for user-specified preferences and overrides for interfaces, feeds and implementations.
 ---
-Structures for user-specified preferences and overrides for interfaces, feeds and implementations.